yoasif/yoasif.github.io/_posts/2022-07-19-MBNA-stops-supporting-firefox-in-august-best-alternatives-to-their-credit-cards.markdown

 * I think the open web is important
 * I am hopeful that MBNA will see this kind of commentary and decide to do the right thing
 * I think we owe it to ourselves to be the change we want to see in the world
+* I believe that providing a "glide path" to moving to another credit card company will be more effective than social media campaigns alone

 Based on my research (I encourage you to continue on your own), I found that MBNA has two credit cards that get good recommendations: their **Rewards Platinum Plus Mastercard** and the **Smart Cash Platinum Plus Mastercard**.